Bacon Fried Rice

 - Place the rice in a large shallow dish such as a pie plate, and put in the refrigerator to cool for 1 hour.

 - When the rice is cool, begin cooking the diced bacon over medium heat in a large, deep skillet.
 Cook bacon until cooked through, but still chewy and not too crisp.
 Remove with a slotted spoon to a paper towel lined plate.

 - Drain the grease from the pan into a coffee cup, leaving 1 tablespoon of grease behind.

 - Add the onions to the pan and cook over medium heat until translucent, about 5 minutes.

-- Add the carrots and peas to the pan and continue cooking for 2 minutes.
+- Add the carrots and peas and ginger to the pan and continue cooking for 2 minutes.
 Remove from the pan and set aside.

 - Add another tablespoon of bacon grease to the pan and heat until sizzling over high heat.

 - Add the cold rice to the bacon grease and stir to coat.
 Continue cooking, stirring often, for 5 minutes.

 - Push the rice to the side of the pan to make room for the eggs.
 Beat the eggs together in a small bowl with 1 teaspoon of soy sauce.
 Pour into the pan and stir to scramble.

 - When the eggs are cooked through, stir into the rice.
 Return the vegetables and bacon to the pan.
 Add the remaining 2 teaspoons of soy sauce and sriracha to the rice and stir to coat while cooking over high heat.
 Sprinkle the green onion over the top and remove from the heat.